 Accreditation comes with a high price tag.
 Accreditation agencies charge enormous fees upfront and ongoing to label an institution as accredited, and then accredited institutions pass these costs on to their students and charge them thousands of dollars.
-As a tuition-free school, SoBaT cannot passes on the expenses to the students and therefore cannot afford to pay such fees to the accreditation agencies.
+As a tuition-free school, SoBaT cannot pass on the expenses to the students and therefore cannot afford to pay such fees to the accreditation agencies.

 SoBaT believes in educating people without forcing them to pay a fortune.
 As a result, we chose to stay an independent online business school and are not dependent on any external organization.
 We aim to remain a free school for students around the world.

-Recognition of SoBaT/Swiss Degrees
+Recognition of SoBaT Qualifications

 The following is the abstract of the statement of State Secretariat for Education and Research, Federal Department of Home Affairs, Switzerland on the validity of degrees issued by private institutions in Switzerland.